 Our future success depends on our ability to retain executives and to attract, retain and motivate key personnel in a competitive environment for skilled biotechnology personnel.

 Because of the specialized scientific and managerial nature of our business, we rely heavily on our ability to attract and retain qualified scientific, technical and managerial personnel.
 We are also highly dependent upon members of our current management team, including Paula Ragan, Ph.D., our Chief Executive Officer.
 The loss of the services provided by these individuals will adversely impact the achievement of our objectives.
 These individuals could leave our employment at any time, as they are "at will" employees.
 Effective succession planning is also important to our long-term success.
 Failure to ensure effective transfer of knowledge and smooth transitions involving key employees could hinder our strategic planning and execution.
-For example, our former Chief Medical Officer while we complete a search for a permanent Chief Medical Officer.
+For example, our former interim Chief Medical Officer transitioned back to our Board of Directors and we hired a permanent Chief Medical Officer in August 2023.
 While we expect to engage in an orderly transition process if and when we integrate newly appointed officers and managers, we face a variety of risks and uncertainties relating to management transition, including diversion of management attention from business concerns, failure to retain other key personnel, or loss of institutional knowledge.
 In addition, the loss of the services of any of our executive officers, other key employees, and other scientific and medical advisors, and an inability to find suitable replacements could result in delays in product development, and harm our business.